sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 Yet another level of abstraction?
 Is it really worthwhile?
 Well, maybe not for a small app but for more complex apps or apps that run A/B tests this could be useful.
-Even if a user can create an account and sign in you have already some major navigation logic: somewhere you have to check if user is logged in or not and navigate to the login screen or to the main screen, right?
+Even if a user can create an account and sign in you have already some major navigation logic - somewhere you have to check if the user is logged in or not and navigate to the login screen or to the main screen, right?
 A Coordinator can be useful in this case.
 Also note, that Coordinators are not helping you to write less code, they help you to organize in-app navigation related code by giving it a home (and take that responsibility out of View or ViewModel).